particle-iot/realtek_ambd_sdk_public/component/common/example/audio_sport/audio_helix_mp3/README.txt

 	You can use some http file server tool ( Ex.
 HFS: http://www.rejetto.com/hfs/ ) Fill address, port, and file name, then you can run this example.

-4. In IAR, you need to include lib_hmp3.a under "km4_application/lib" and .c file in this folder under "km4_application/utilities/example".
+4. In IAR, you need to include lib_hmp3.a under "km4_application/lib" and example_audio_helix_mp3.c file in this folder under "km4_application/utilities/example".

 [Supported List]
 	Supported :